iOS Custom Accuracy Drill: Control Where Every Shot Lands

 • the target

-• the distance
+• the indoor distance

 • the measurement units

-• the number of shots
+• the number of shots per stage

-• the time available to complete the stage
+• the time allowed

 Objective and Goal

-The goal is focused and uncompromising:
+The goal is uncompromising:

 Control shot placement relative to the point of aim.